BTK

 Why this study?

-This study provides a thorough review of the current evidence on drug-eluting stents (DES) and drug-coated balloons (DCBs), focusing on their safety and efficacy in treating PAD, especially in complex lesions where restenosis remains a challenge.
+This study provides a thorough review of the current evidence on drug-eluting stents (DES) and drug-coated balloons (DCBs), focusing on their safety and efficacy in treating PAD, especially in complex lesions, where restenosis remains a challenge.

 As the use of these devices becomes more widespread, particularly in challenging clinical settings, it is essential to understand their comparative effectiveness and long-term safety.